nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

+#### Regularization:
-To combat the overfitting, the model in itself has a variety of regularization techniques such as dropout, weight regularizers like the l2 regularizer
+To combat the overfitting, the model in itself has a variety of regularization techniques such as dropout, weight regularizers like the l2 regularizer.

 Then I modified a few layers to reduce the size of the model since the size of the dataset was pretty small in this case as compared to the original model.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I modified the learning rate, and made sure the generator was using all the training data.
-Initially I was using a completely stocastic generator and that might have caused it to not use the entire dataset.
+(Initially I was using a completely stocastic generator and that might have caused it to not use the entire dataset.)

+I also discovered a bug much later that wasn't appending the recoery images.
+Once that was fixed, post-training, the model ran just fine.

 The a very small learning rate turned out to be the best choice in this case.
 But since many augmentation / regularization techniques were used, the dataset turned out to be comprehensive and the model was fully trained in 15 epochs.